GATSY: Graph Attention Network for Music Artist Similarity: Experimental Setup

-In \eqref{eq:ndcg}, $g\left(i,k\right)$ is equal to $1$ if the $i$-th artist is similar to $k$-th one in the graph, otherwise is $0$.
-Namely, if artists are similar, the adjacency matrix is subject to $\mathcal{A}\left[i,k\right] = 1$.
-As we can see, if a related artist is detected among the $K$ nearest neighbors, it will be ranked based on its closeness to the considered artist (i.e., the closer it is, the higher the accuracy).

-For our experiments, we set our $K$ to $200$.
+For our experiments, we set $K=200$.
 Further details on the evaluation setting are provided in \cite{artistS}.
-For the prediction of the classes for each artist, the f1-score is used.
-This, of course, only holds for the experiments over the supervised dataset.
+For the prediction of the classes for each artist, we employ the f1-score.
+This, of course, only holds for the supervised learning experiments.